temporaerhaus/website/content/groups/makermonday/index.en.md

 From time to time we get the chance to extend our machinery - either as a loan or via donations.
 So it's always worth to spontaniously take a look :slightly_smiling_face:.

 You have additional questions?
-Feel free to send us an e-mail at **makermonday (at) temporaerhaus.de** just come by.
+Feel free to send us an e-mail at **makermonday (at) temporaerhaus.de** or just come by.
 We are looking forward for your visit.